 Limited liability companies are a type of organisation owned by shareholders, whose liability is limited to the amount that they invested in the company.

-Specifically, their liability is limited to the worth of all the fully-paid shares that they own.
+Specifically, their liability is limited to the worth of all their fully-paid shares.
 This is different from a sole trader, who incurs unlimited liability.
 Hence, if the trader’s company is yet to creditors, the owner’s personal possessions may also be confiscated.

 There are two main types of limited companies: public and private limited companies.
 Public limited companies are allowed to issue shares to members of the public by enlisting in a stock exchange.
 On the other hand, private limited companies are not: they are only allowed to issue shares to their small group of owners.

 The following are the main features of a limited liability company:

 There is no limit to the number of people who can own a limited liability company.
 On the other hand, sole traders can have only one owner while partnerships can have up to 20 (this depends on the country where it is located).